 - Repair bills for your bicycle

 - The total value of your bicycle if it was destroyed beyond repair

 - Replacement value of bicycle accessories and equipment

-If you pursue a lawsuit, you might be able to pursue various non-economic losses, which are not always covered in an insurance claim.
+If you pursue a lawsuit after a bicycle accident, you might be able to claim various non-economic losses, which are not always covered in an insurance claim.
 These losses might include:

 - Pain and suffering

 - Loss of enjoyment in activities, such as cycling

 - Loss of quality of life if your injuries permanently affected how you live

 It’s part of your lawyer’s job to figure out which damages you qualify for with your case.
 Speak with one of our bicycle injury lawyers in Los Angeles and learn what you might be eligible to pursue under California law.

 Punitive damages are a third kind of award you could get from the court.
 This is a fine meant to punish someone for an especially grievous breach of civil law.
 Your lawyer can ask for the court to add these, but it is up to them and the law whether or not to award them.

 The stories you’ve heard of huge awards in lawsuits usually have substantial punitive damages.
 The greater their negligence, the more likely you could receive a punitive damage award.
 Your lawyer can help you decide if this kind of award is appropriate in your case.